frederic-perez/AmE-dictionary/data/dictionary.md

 __salesperson__ _n_ :two::hammer:
 __salient__ _adj_ :eight: /SAIL-yunt/ Strikingly conspicuous. _Syn_ prominent, outstanding, striking, spectacular _That is a salient fact._
 __salivating__ _v_
-__sallow__ _adj_ :nine: /SAL-oh/ Sallow means “of a grayish greenish yellow color,” and often suggests sickliness.
+__sallow__ _adj_ :dart::nine::m: /SAL-oh/ Sallow means “of a grayish greenish yellow color,” and often suggests sickliness.
 Of a sickly yellowish hue or complexion.
 Sallow skin is a pale yellow color and does not look healthy. (esp of human skin) Of an unhealthy pale or yellowish color. :es: amarillento _Sallow skin._ _A sallow face._ _A sallow complexion._ _She returned from her sick leave still looking a bit sallow._
 __sally out__ _v_
+__sally__ _n_ __4__ A sudden quick witticism; a quip. _They were laughing at his sallies._
 __salmon__ _n_ :mega::mute:[sa~~l~~mon]:astonished::six:
 __salt away__
 __salt junk__ _n_ /SAWLT-JUNK/ Dried salted beef. _In the past, sailors survived long voyages eating salt junk._
+__saltation__ _n_ A light, self-propelled movement upwards or forwards. _Syn_ leaping, bounce, bound, spring _The kangaroo’s effortless saltation was balletic and graceful._
 __saltigrade__ _adj_ Having the feet or legs adapted to leaping—usually used of spiders (such as members of the family Salticidae).
 __saltimbanco__ _n_ A mountebank; a person who sells quack medicines from a platform.
 __saltines__ _n_